-When a queue is ended with the Queue End button, the last page displayed remains on screen.
+When a queue is ended with the Queue End button, the last page displayed is cleared from the screen.

 For units that genlock and key messages over incoming video, when a queue is ended, the key is disabled, removing the keyed message from the video.